Maguindanao Provincial Capitol (Shariff Aguak)

-The Maguindanao Provincial Capitol is a government building Shariff Aguak, Maguindanao del Sur.
+The Maguindanao Provincial Capitol is a government building in Shariff Aguak, Maguindanao del Sur.

 It served as the seat of government of the undivided Maguindanao province from 2007 to 2009.

 History

 First capitol

 The first capitol of Maguindanao province was Shariff Aguak.
 However the capitol of the province was moved to Sultan Kudarat town after the People Power Revolution.

 Second capitol

 There were two more capitols built in the town.
 The second one was built by Andal Ampatuan Sr. who was elected as Maguindanao governor in 2001.
 He moved the government offices back to Shariff Aguak once again and built a columned capitol beside the municipal hall.